visciang/mbs/README.md

 ### Sidecar services

 It's possible execute a compoment build having the toolchain "linked" to a docker-compose.
-This can be used to run integration tests against together with some external services (a DB, cache, etc.)
+This can be used to run integration tests together with some external services (DB, cache, queue, etc.)

 ## Toolchains development